Halfhero212/eduasaad/replit.md

-# الباشق العراقي (Al-Bashiq Al-Iraqi) - Full-Stack Learning Management System
+# منصة ابراج التعليمية (Abraj Educational Platform) - Full-Stack Learning Management System

 ## Overview
-**الباشق العراقي** is a comprehensive e-learning platform designed for course delivery with a three-tier user hierarchy: superadmin, teachers, and students.
+**منصة ابراج التعليمية** is a comprehensive e-learning platform designed for course delivery with a three-tier user hierarchy: superadmin, teachers, and students.
 Its core purpose is to enable teachers to create and deliver video-based courses with quizzes, allow students to learn and track their progress, and provide superadmins with full platform management capabilities.
 The platform aims to offer a robust and user-friendly experience for online education, supporting bilingual (Arabic/English) content and a streamlined enrollment process for both free and paid courses, integrating WhatsApp for payment coordination.

 ## User Preferences
 I prefer simple language and clear explanations.
 I want iterative development with frequent check-ins.
 Ask before making major architectural changes or adding new external dependencies.
 Do not make changes to files related to authentication without explicit approval.